ALL DARJEELING TEAS

 Caffeine Content in Darjeeling Tea

-The caffeine content in Darjeeling teas will differ depending on the type of tea you are consuming.
+The caffeine content in loose leaf Darjeeling teas will differ depending on the type of tea you are consuming.
 The Darjeeling black tea contains approximately 20 to 34 mg of caffeine when brewed, however, Darjeeling green or oolong tea contains 9 to 19 mg caffeine.
 The percent of the caffeine in any Darjeeling tea is still lower than the amount of caffeine present in coffee, making it a better option to coffee.

 You can conveniently buy Darjeeling teas online and include it in your diet.
-We’re sure no matter what type of Darjeeling tea you choose, you’re sure to love it and will definitely experience its freshness, aroma and most importantly it’s abundant health benefits.
+We’re sure no matter what type of organic Darjeeling tea you choose, you’re sure to love it and will definitely experience its freshness, aroma and most importantly it’s abundant health benefits.